Maribou State

 Maribou State are an English electronic music duo consisting of Chris Davids and Liam Ivory.
-To date, they have released eight EPs and two studio albums, Portraits (2015) and Kingdoms In Colour (2018).
+To date, they have released eight EPs and three studio albums, Portraits (2015), Kingdoms in Colour (2018), and Hallucinating Love (2025).
 Besides their own material, the two producers have also done remixes for the likes of Alpines and Lana Del Rey.
 The duo perform internationally and are signed to Counter Records, an imprint of UK independent label Ninja Tune.

-Biography
+History

-Originally from Berkhamsted, Hertfordshire in southern England, Davids and Ivory met at school, where they first developed an interest in music.
+Originally from Berkhamsted, Hertfordshire, in southern England, Davids and Ivory met at school, where they first developed an interest in music.
 After writing music and being in local bands for a number of years, they were offered the opportunity to create a remix for the band Hadouken! at the age of 16.
 They made their debut as Maribou State in 2011 with the five-track EP Habitat on FatCat Records.
 They released several EPs and singles on Norman Cook's Southern Fried Records in 2012 and 2013, and did a number of remixes for Fatboy Slim, Lana Del Rey, Ultraísta, Kelis, and others.

 Their 2013 EP Truths featured vocals by Jimi Nxir, Holly Walker, and Nubiya Brandon.

 While the duo were preparing their first full-length album, their former record-company FatCat Records released the compilation Beginnings, which contained eight tracks and seven remixes by other artists.
 In June 2015, Maribou State released their debut album Portraits, under the Ninja Tune imprint Counter Records, preceded by the single "The Clown" featuring North Downs (Pedestrian).
 The song "Midas", featuring Holly Walker, was certified Silver by the BPI in 2022.

 In 2018, the band returned with Kingdoms in Colour, which included the track "Feel Good" featuring Khruangbin; vocals from long-standing collaborators Holly Walker, (who previously sang on "Midas", "Steal", and "Tongue"); a collaboration with North Downs (Pedestrian); and the standout single "Turnmills" (named after the London club which closed in 2008).